xMartin/php-introduction/12_all_of_it.md

 1. composer install
 1. make an 'src/ImageDemo/' directory and [register `src` as the root namespace](11_namespaces_and_autoloading.md#autoloading)

-Now, there are some new conceptes in this application.
+Now, there are some new concepts in this application.
 Let's talk about those.

 ## Putting the M in MVC